synchronal/medic-rs/README.md

 - Informational output may be written to STDERR or STDOUT.
 - If the step fails, the process must exit with a non-zero exit status.

+Options:

 - `command` - an optional subcommand to pass as the first argument to the check.
 - `args` - a map of flag to value(s).
 When running the command, the flag name will be translated to `--flag <value>`.
 When the value is specified as a list, the flag will be output once per value.
+- `allow_failure` - continue medic even if the command fails.
 - `cd` - change directory before running checks.
 - `env` - environment variables to set when running steps.
+- `platform` - an optional list of platforms on which this check should be run, for example `Darwin`, or `FreeBSD`.
+When missing or empty, the check will be run on all platforms.
 - `verbose` - print all stdout/stderr to the terminal as it happens.
-- `allow_failure` - continue medic even if the command fails.

 ``` toml
 # runs: (cd ./subdir \